uni-ts/uni-ts/docs/docs/model/index.md

 While reading this page, you may have noticed that all the practices we've covered don't require you to use `@uni-ts/model`.
 It's really about utilizing a schema validation library like Zod and combining it with best practices for code organization.
 And you're absolutely right!
 So what does this library bring to the table?

-- It gives you a unified way of creating models and inferring their types (`createModel`, `InferModelType`)
+- It gives you a unified way of creating models and inferring their types (`createModel`, `InferModelOutput`)
 - It equips each model with essential utilities like `schema`, `is`, `from`, and `cast`
 - It allows you to use any validation library that supports [Standard Schema](https://github.com/standard-schema/standard-schema) for model validation
 - It provides you with a model extension mechanism out of the box